zubyf09/Endless-Scroll-in-fluter-with-Redux/README.md

 *  Too many rebuilds on each state changed

 ## Conclusions
 I am not restricting on Redux for every application.
-All Patterns Redux,Provider,Bolc have advantage and disadvantages too, So my understanding is, You can write a perfect scalable code if you have complete understanding of any of
+All Patterns (Redux,Provider,Bolc,etc...) have advantage and disadvantages too, So my understanding is, You can write a perfect scalable code if you have complete understanding of any of
 Patten(Bloc,Redux,Provider etc....) architecture and implementations.